 How do I epoxy my SUP handle?

+At Tower, we have the best SUP paddle for your paddle board.
+We offer 3 different types of SUP paddles.
+Each SUP paddle is compatible with our inflatable paddle boards and wooden SUPs.
+It is very rare that you will have to fix your SUP handle, but if you do the following is directions for you.
 Once you've cut the shaft of your paddle, it's time to epoxy in the handle.
 You'll need a few things before you get started: some sand paper, 2-part epoxy, a latex surgical glove, and some paper towels.
 This stuff will drip a bit when you apply it so have something throwaway to drip onto underneath you.

 When most people hear, "Two-part epoxy," they think they probably can't do this themselves.
 The reality is that it's a very simple procedure.
 You can buy two-part epoxy at any hardware store.
 The 5-minute dry variety is the easiest to work with for this type of thing.
 It looks like a big syringe with two chambers.
 You cut the end and squeeze the plunger and the sides mix as they are shoved out the end.